How to Get a Patio Permit in Lexington, KY (2026 Guide)

 Free Permit Lookup →

-See Detailed Patio / Hardscape Rules for Lexington
+See Detailed Patio Rules for Lexington

 View all local rules, exemptions, and fee details on the permit page.

-Patio / Hardscape Permit Rules →
+Patio Permit Rules →

-Disclaimer: This guide provides general information about patio / hardscape permit requirements in Lexington, KY.
+Disclaimer: This guide provides general information about patio permit requirements in Lexington, KY.
 Requirements can change.
 Always confirm with Division of Building Inspection before starting any project.
 PermitMint provides general guidance, not legal advice.